nutanix/libvfio-user/docs/vfio-user.rst

 Upon receiving a ``VFIO_USER_DMA_UNMAP`` command, if the file descriptor is mapped then the server must release all references to that DMA region before replying, which potentially includes in-flight DMA transactions.
-Removing a portion of a DMA region is possible.

 The server responds with the original DMA entry in the request.
 If the *get dirty page bitmap* bit is set in flags in the request, then